 Give all your jigs, spinnerbaits and buzzbaits a fresh, exciting new look with these replacement skirts!

-This story describes somewhere around 100 skirt styles that are available in Bassdozer's Store.
-It includes Hole-In-One, standard banded skirts, EZ skirts, finesse jig skirts, thin cut / thin strand skirts, big 7" skirts, and wrapped skirts.
+There are somewhere around 100 skirt styles that are (or have been) available at BassdozerStore.com.
+The selections include Hole-In-One skirts, standard banded skirts, EZ skirts with or without tails, thin strand skirts, half size finesse skirts, 7" pike skirts and wrapped skirts.
 No, we don't always have every single color or style in stock, but there's always plenty of variety to choose from.
 Please enjoy!

 Hole-In-One Replacement Skirts